Early intervention in health settings

 Implementation of an online healthy relationship tool and safety decision aid for women experiencing domestic violence into existing practice.

 FRiends IntervENing in Dating violence (FRIEND) is a qualitative study of how friends respond to young women experiencing dating violence to develop a technological intervention.
-For a brief overview of this study, please click here.

 Testing in universal services of early intervention health systems model